SEBASTIAN – Living in Florida has it’s privileges of nice weather and activities, except for auto insurance.

 To make matters worse, no-fault claims in Florida have skyrocketed over the past five years.
 The rate is increasing twice as fast as other no-fault states.

-A rise in auto accidents and payouts have made it likely that carriers will be raising car insurance premiums for drivers in 2017 and 2018.
+A rise in auto accidents and payouts have made it likely that even the best cheap car insurance carriers will be raising car insurance premiums for drivers in 2017 and 2018.

 More drivers are hitting the road than ever before.
 Insurance companies say that more drivers led to more accidents in 2015 and 2016, which forced them to pay out claims at record levels.